The Downs Malvern: History

 The Downs School at Colwall was founded in 1900 by Herbert Jones, who had been educated in Cambridge and was headmaster at Leighton Park School when he and his wife Ethel Jones founded the Downs Malvern as a preparatory school for boys.
 It opened with four pupils, and slowly expanded, with 40 pupils in 1918.

 The Jones were Quakers, and the Downs was unusual in being a Quaker school, a status which would eventually fade away.
 The Quaker ambience meant that several of the staff were conscientious objectors in the First World War.
 It was also unusual in pioneering extra-curricular activities, such as music and hobbies, for its pupils.
 This innovation would eventually spread across the mainstream preparatory schools.

-In 1920 the Joneses left, and were succeeded by the second master, Geoffrey Hoyland, one of the conscientious objectors.
+In 1920 the Joneses left, and were succeeded by the second master, Geoffrey Hoyland, a conscientious objector and Quaker.
 He had married into the Cadbury family and used the family's wealth to expand and improve the school during his tenure as headmaster.
 Hoyland built new buildings, introduced student self-government and an innovative curriculum with an emphasis on science and the arts.
 Under his supervision, the pupils built and maintained a miniature railway, the only one in any English school at the time, which still survives.
 Among the notable masters he hired were the painter Maurice Feild and the poet W. H. Auden.

 Frazer Hoyland succeeded his brother Geoffrey as headmaster in 1940.
 He increased the school's emphasis on music and drama.
 Shortly after the war the poet James Kirkup taught at the school for four terms, and wrote his first collection there.
 Julius Harrison composed a cantata and sonata for the school's Jubilee in 1950.

 William Vaughan Berkley became headmaster in 1952, and remained until 1969.
 In 1957, he appointed as English master the actor Anthony Corfield, who sustained an active programme in drama for more than thirty years.
 James Brown, who had been assistant head to Berkley, became headmaster in 1969.
 He wrote the history of the school, The First Five (meaning the first five headmasters), published in 1988.
 Brown was succeeded as headmaster by Christopher Syers-Gibson, D. H. M. Dalrymple, Ian Murphy, Andrew Auster, J. Griggs, and, in 1999, Christopher Black.

 By the end of the twentieth century the school was coeducational and included a nursery, kindergarten and pre-prep as well as the original preparatory school.

 Alastair Ramsay became the next headmaster and, in 2008, the school merged with Malvern College prep school, on The Downs' existing site.
 The name was changed to The Downs Malvern to reflect its new stewardship.
 In September 2009 Alastair Cook became headmaster.

 Andy Nuttall became Headmaster of The Downs Malvern in May 2020.

 The Downian Society draws its membership from former pupils, employees and associates of the school.